rails/propshaft/README.md

 ## Installation

 With Rails 7+, you can start a new application with propshaft using `rails new myapp -a propshaft`.
+For existing applications, check the [upgrade guide](https://github.com/rails/propshaft/blob/main/UPGRADING.md) which contains step-by-step instructions.

 ## Usage